About TIMEP’s Internship Program

 - Proficient in Arabic (ability to read and understand).

 Please send the following documents to firstname.lastname@example.org with “2020 Summer Internship” in the subject line no later than April 30, 2020:

 - Cover letter that includes the following information:

-- What dates are you available to work?
+- When are you available to begin your internship?
+What days/schedule are you able to work?

 - Where did you learn about the position?

 - What are your goals for the internship?
 How does this internship fit into your long-term academic and career plans?

 Please note that all TIMEP internships will take place at TIMEP’s Washington DC office*.
 TIMEP is unable to assist with obtaining visas, travel, and accommodation for the duration of the internship.

 *This internship will be conducted remotely for as long as the COVID-19 pandemic poses a threat.
 When it is safe for team members to return to our Washington, DC office, the intern will be expected to continue the program from our office, as well.